+Public Offering Price Sales Load (Underwriting Discounts and Commissions) (2) Proceeds to Capitala Finance Corp. (before expenses) (3) (1) We have granted the underwriters a 30-day option, which we refer to as the overallotment option, to purchase up to an additional [] shares of our common stock at the public offering price, less

-Sale s Load (Underwriting Discounts and Commissions) (2) \$ \$ ceeds to Capitala Finance Corp. (before expenses) (3) \$ \$ (1) We have granted the underwriters a 30-day option, which we refer to as the overallotment option, to purchase up to an additional [ ] sha ares of our common stock at the public offering price, less underwriting discounts and commissions (sales load).
-If the overallotment option is e xercised in full, the tota public offering price will be \$ and the total underwriting discounts and commissions (sales load) will be \$ .
-See "Under rwriting. ,, (2) Our stockholders immediately prior to pricing this offering will bear these underwriting discounts and commissions (the sales load) to hrough a reduction in the number of shares, and correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acqui ire prior to (2) pricing this offering.
-(3) We estimate that we will incur approximately \$ in offering expenses in connection with this offering.
-Our stockholders imme diately pr rior to pricing this offering will bear these offering expenses through a reduction in the number of shares, and correspondingly, the value they will be receive fo or their respective interests in the two SBIC subsidiaries we will acquire prior to pricing this offering.
-The sunday without any of the delices the change of the ch The underwriters expect to deliver the shares on or about , 2013.
+We have granted the underwriters a 30-day option, which we refer to as the overallotment option, to purchase up to an additional [] shares of our common stock at the public offering price, less underwriting discounts and commissions (sales load).
+If the overallotment option is exercised in full, the total public offering price will be \$ and the total underwriting discounts and commissions (sales load) will be \$.
+See "Underwriting."

+Our stockholders immediately prior to pricing this offering will bear these underwriting discounts and commissions (the sales load) through a reduction in the number of shares, and correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acquire prior to pricing this offering.

+We estimate that we will incur approximately \$ in offering expenses in connection with this offering.
+Our stockholders immediately prior to pricing this offering will bear these offering expenses through a reduction in the number of shares, and correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acquire prior to pricing this offering.

+The underwriters expect to deliver the shares on or about $$\tt ,2013. $$

+Joint Book-Running Managers